3lvis/DATASource/README.md

 `DATASource` provides an easy way to show an indexed UITableView, you just need to specify the attribute we should use to group your items.
 This attribute is located in the `dataSource` initializer as a parameter called `sectionName`.

-Check the [Swift Demo](https://github.com/3lvis/DATASource/tree/master/Demos/TableView) for an example of this, were we have an indexed UITableView of names, just like the Contacts.app
+Check the [Swift Demo](https://github.com/3lvis/DATASource/tree/master/Demos/TableView) for an example of this, were we have an indexed UITableView of names, just like the Contacts.app!

+### UITableViewDataSource

+`DATASource` takes ownership of your `UITableViewDataSource` providing boilerplate functionality for the most common tasks, but if you need to override any of the `UITableViewDataSource` methods you can use the `DATASourceDelegate`.

 ## UICollectionView

+### Basic Usage

 Hooking up a UICollectionView is as simple as doing it with a UITableView, just use this method.